One mum explains why she chose the 'controlled crying' method with her daughter...

 Yes, this method may not be for everyone and yes other mums may not think highly of my choices but that’s ok – I made the best decision for my family and me.

-Zoe was selected as a BISS guest blogger after entering our December linky.
-For your chance to write for GoodtoKnow, check out our Because I Said So platform.
+Zoe was selected as a Because I Said So (BISS) platform guest blogger after entering our December linky.